varajala/microtest/docs/resources.md

 <br>

+> **NOTE**: All arguments for a test function will be interpreted as a resource name.
+> Test functions should not take arguments that are not resources.

 > **NOTE**: Resources are not exclusive to test functions only.
-Also other resources, setup, reset and cleanup functions can request resources.
+> Also other resources, setup, reset and cleanup functions can request resources.

 > **NOTE**: Resources are always scoped to the whole test suite: test modules can request resources from other modules.
 Note that the test fails if it requests a resource from a module that has not yet been executed.